codechimp-org/ha-menu/README.md

 Unzip and copy the HA Menu app to your Applications folder

 You will have needed to enable Allow app's downloaded from App Store and identified developers enabled in Security & Privacy Settings to run.
-If you want HA Menu to automatically start add it to your Users & Groups/Login Items within Settings (I'll make this an option within the app soon).